Chirag-ahir/SFC-Preparation/README.md

 What is assignment rule?<br>
 Assignment rules define conditions that determine how leads or cases are processed.

+What is salesforce identity?<br>
+Salesforce Identity lets you give the right people the right access to the right resources at the right time.
+You control who can access your orgs and who can use apps running on the Salesforce Platform, on-premises, in other clouds, and on mobile devices.

 ==============================================SFMC==============================================<br>

 What are different email terminologies used in SFMC:<br>